kadena-io/kuro/README.md

 ### #4 Immutable Ledger

 Blockchain solves this problem via Merkle Trees.
-In Juno, we don't have the ability to have a forked chain (due to the guarantees that Raft provides) and have opted instead for an incrementally hashed log of entries, a la Tangaroa.
+In Kadena, we don't have the ability to have a forked chain (due to the guarantees that Raft provides) and have opted instead for an incrementally hashed log of entries, a la Tangaroa.

 It provides a fast way of validating the log of entries and a persistent record of anything of issue that has gone in the past, whether intentional, mistaken or malicious.
 This last bit is key, as in enterprise there are usually regulations or legal contracts surrounding transactions and the ledger provides irrefutable proof of everything that has taken place.